lopezleandro03/azdevops-agents-on-container-apps/README.md

 ## Outcome

-If the pipeline ran successfully, you should see this resources deployed on the Azure resource group provided:
+If the pipeline ran successfully, you should see these resources deployed on the Azure resource group provided:

 ![image](https://user-images.githubusercontent.com/12474226/216915593-39044b3b-aeb0-454d-a86e-0584e142bce9.png)